jhombeck/DepthVis/README.md

 # DepthVis

 This project contains examples of different visualizations that can be used to improve the visibility of vascular structures.
 It is diretly linked to the work published as a VCBM paper entitled: Distance Visualizations for Vascular Structures in Desktop and VR:
 Overview and Implementation.

+When using this project in any way please make sure to cite this work.

 The project includes a Unity project with the following thirteen visualizations: